SeBaZimM/Playlist/playlist/src/styleguide/index.md

 # Buttons

-<p class="lead">Buttons are tied to an action of some kind, whether that button is on a cheese dispenser or launches the rocket that you're strapped to.
+<p class='lead'>Buttons are tied to an action of some kind, whether that button is on a cheese dispenser or launches the rocket that you're strapped to.
 On the web, we follow similar conventions.</p>

 ---